Chemistry Project Report on “Adsorption”

 Higher the critical temperature of gas, greater is the among of that gas adsorbed.

 3. Temperature :

-Adsorption decreases with increase in temperature and
+Adsorption decreases with increase in temperature and vice - versa.

 4. Pressure :

 Adsorption of a gas increase with increase of pressure because on applying pressure gas molecules comes close to each other.